The Swan Princess (soundtrack)

-The Swan Princess: Music From The Motion Picture is the soundtrack to the Animated Feature The Swan Princess.
-The single "Far Longer than Forever" performed by Regina Belle and Jeffrey Osborne, was nominated for a Golden Globe Award.
+The Swan Princess: Music from the Motion Picture is the soundtrack to the animated feature The Swan Princess.
+It contains the songs from the film written by Lex de Azevedo and David Zippel, as well as the film's score composed and conducted by Lex de Azevedo, and additional score conducted by Larry Bastian.
+The score was orchestrated by Lex de Azevedo, Larry Bastian, and Larry Schwartz.
+The single "Far Longer than Forever" performed by Regina Belle and Jeffrey Osborne was nominated for a Golden Globe Award in 1995 for Best Original Song.